-For regulatory information regarding specific countries or topics, please click on the links below or go to Legal Notices on left hand side:
+For further regulatory information regarding a specific BCLP Firm, office or topic, please click on the links below or go to the Legal Notices on right hand side:

-We try to ensure the accuracy of all of the content published on this web site.
-However, the material on this web site is for general information only, and is not intended to be a substitute for specific legal advice.
-You should obtain specific legal advice before taking or refraining from taking any action.
-We cannot promise that access to the web site will be uninterrupted or entirely error free.
-We will not be responsible in any circumstances for any consequential or incidental damages (including but not limited to loss of profits, loss of privacy and loss of data) or for any other indirect, special or punitive damages whatsoever that arise out of or that are related to the use of this web site.
+We will not be responsible in any circumstances for any consequential or incidental damages (including but not limited to loss of profits, loss of privacy and loss of data) or for any other indirect, special or punitive damages whatsoever that arise out of or that are related to the use of this website.

-We are aware that criminals have been using the BLP name and sometimes the names of individuals working within our organisation in scam emails, letters and phone calls.
+We are aware that criminals have been using the BCLP Firms' names and sometimes the names of individuals working within the BCLP Group in scam emails, letters and phone calls.
 These communications typically suggest that an inheritance or a job can be obtained by paying an upfront fee.
 Their aim is to get your money and/or your personal data to use in other illegal activities.

 Please note that this firm and its lawyers have no involvement in any of these scams.
 Our name is being used in an unauthorised and illegal way.

 We report incidents of which we become aware to the relevant authorities.
 There are, however, new scams being devised by criminals regularly.